The Relay "Environment" bundles together the configuration, cache storage, and network-handling that Relay needs in order to operate.

 The example above did not configure a

 handlerProvider, which means that a default one will be provided.
-Relay Modern comes with a built-in handler that augment the core with special functionality for handling connections (which is not a standard GraphQL feature, but a set of pagination conventions used at Facebook, specified in detail in the Relay Cursor Connections Specification, and well-supported by Relay itself).
+Relay Modern comes with a couple of built-in handlers that augment the core with special functionality for handling connections (which is not a standard GraphQL feature, but a set of pagination conventions used at Facebook, specified in detail in the Relay Cursor Connections Specification, and well-supported by Relay itself) and the

 If you wish to provide your own